 - d.
 Accessibility: Section 508 of Rehabilitation Act Amendments of 1998 states in part, "Electronic information and data must be equally accessible to individuals with and without disabilities."
 In building online course materials, it is important to bear in mind that as a public college receiving federal funding, Coastal Alabama is required to meet Section 508 standards for web-based information.
 Conforming to these standards requires that materials that could potentially pose problems for students with disabilities need to be altered to accommodate full access.
 Instructors are responsible for ensuring that their courses are in compliance with this federal law. - e.
 Instructional Technology: Coastal Alabama Community College uses a learning management system, coordinated by the CTL, under the direction of the Alabama Community College System (ACCS).
 This system and other technologies utilized by the College provides flexibility to deliver instructional content and assessment for distance education courses.
 All instructors teaching distance education courses are required to provide a course overview that includes course navigation and other technical information as required for the course.
 Instructors are required to provide contact information to students.
-Additionally, instructors have access to an electronic messaging system between the students and instructors.
+Additionally, instructors use the learning management system to communicate with students.
 In the event that students cannot access their courses, they may contact the Technology Services Help Desk.
 All Coastal Alabama Community College distance education courses must use the learning management system to record grades for all assignments in a timely manner for students to access.